evan-l-munson/saotd/paper.md

   name: Air Force Institure of Technology
 ---

-SAoTD is an R interface to the Twitter API and can be used to acquire tweets based on user selected \#hashtags.
+saotd is an R interface to the Twitter API and can be used to acquire tweets based on user selected \#hashtags.
 The package will clean and tidy the Twitter data, determine the latent topics within the tweets utilizing Latent Dirichlet Allocation (LDA), determine a sentiment score using the Bing lexicon dictionary and output visualizations.

-The package is available on [GitHub](https://github.com/evan-l-munson/SAoTD) and archived on [Zenodo](https://zenodo.org/record/1219852#.WtdNuchryfd).
+The package is available on [GitHub](https://github.com/evan-l-munson/saotd) and archived on [Zenodo](https://zenodo.org/record/1219852#.WtdNuchryfd).
 The package was developed with the intention of the user creating a personal [Twitter](hjttps://twitter.com) account which will then allow  a user to access the twitter API throught the [Twitter Developers Account](https://dev.twitter.com/) site.
 Once a user has access to the Twitter Developers Account they will have the ability to create an application which will then provide the user with access tokens.
-These access tokens will then allow the user to begin acquiring tweets usint eh SAoTD package.
+These access tokens will then allow the user to begin acquiring tweets usint eh saotd package.

 The package is laid out in five different categories: Acquire, Explore, Topic Analysis, Sentiment Calculation, and Visualizations.